Portugal StartUp Visa: A Guide for US Entrepreneurs

 Portugal is one of the leading business-friendly countries in the world and ranks as the 26th best country overall.

-If you are from one of the non-EU countries and wish to set up a Portuguese business venture, a StartUp visa route may be great for you.
+If you are a US citizen or from one of the non-EU countries and wish to set up a Portuguese business venture, a Start Up visa route may be great for you.

-A Portuguese startup visa enables foreign investors with innovative StartUp ideas with the strong market potential to visit Portugal and establish a business.
+A Portugal StartUp visa enables foreign US investors with innovative Start Up ideas with the strong market potential to visit Portugal and establish a business.

-For further information on the StartUp visa and business incubation, visit our website or call us on +1 844 290 6312 for immediate help and assistance with your situation.
+For further information on the Start Up visa and business incubation, visit our website or call us on +1 844 312 4979 for immediate help and assistance with your situation.
 We’re here to help you in person, via the phone, or online.

-What Is a StartUp Visa Program?
+What Is A StartUp Visa in Program?

-The Portugal StartUp visa enables entrepreneurs from non-EU/EEA countries to develop a new or existing startup business in Portugal.
+The Portugal Start Up visa enables entrepreneurs from non-EU/EEA countries to develop a new or existing Start Up business in Portugal.

-Portugal uses the StartUp visa to drive foreign investments, innovation, and employment that can significantly boost economic growth.
+Portugal uses the Start Up visa to drive foreign investments, innovation, and employment that can significantly boost economic growth.
 The visa program was established in 2018 and has been fostering and developing the Portuguese economic ecosystem.

-Establishing a business in your home country is unnecessary to qualify for a StartUp visa.
-However, you must intend to establish a startup business venture upon arrival in Portugal.
-Successful application for a StartUp visa will provide you with a residence visa.
+Establishing a business in your home country is unnecessary to qualify for a Start Up visa.
+However, you must intend to establish a Start Up business venture upon arrival in Portugal.
+Successful application for a Start Up visa will provide you with a residence visa.

 Page Contents

-- What Is a StartUp Visa Program?
+- What Is A Start Up Visa Program?

-- Who Can Apply for a StartUp Visa?
+- Who Can Apply For A Start Up Visa?

-- What Are the Eligibility Requirements?
+- What Are The Eligibility Requirements?

-- What Are the Required Documents?
+- What Are The Required Documents?

-- What Happens after Applying?
+- What Happens After Applying?

-- What Is the Processing Time?
+- What Is The Processing Time?

-- What Does the Incubation Contract Entail?
+- What Does The Incubation Contract Entail?

-- How Long Is the Incubation Period
+- How Long Is The Incubation Period?

-- Can I Travel with My Dependent Family?
+- Can I Travel With My Dependent Family?

-- How can IAS Help?
+- How Can IAS Help?

 - Frequently Asked Questions